Archive for the ‘photography’ Category

 Tom Wood

 – beautiful photographs of people and of Liverpool that do not leer or patronize.
-My favorite book of his work is All Zones Off Peak.
+My favourite book of his work is All Zones Off Peak.

 Rineke Dijkstra for her fantastic portraits of adolescent teenagers to blood spattered bullfighters.
-My favorite book of her’s is Portraits
+My favourite book of her’s is Portraits

 What has been your greatest success?